-Thayer School offers several different options for using Linux.
-The Dual-Boot Computer Labs in MacLean M210 and Cummings C218 provide full graphical clients, and several compute servers provide ssh and sftp access for long-term computations, remote access, and file transfer.
+Thayer School and Computer Science offer several different options for using Linux.
+The Dual-Boot Computer Labs in MacLean M210, Cummings 115 and Cummings C011 provide full graphical clients, and several compute servers provide ssh and sftp access for long-term computations, remote access, and file transfer.

 User Name and Password

-All Linux systems use ThayerFS, so you should authenticate with your NetID password.
+All Linux systems use ThayerFS, so you should authenticate with your NetID and password.
 Be sure to use all lower-case characters for your NetID on linux systems - they will not recognize it otherwise.
 See NetID Username and Managing Passwords for details about these credentials.

-The Dual-Boot Computer Labs are located in MacLean M210 and Cummings C218 with thirty and eight graphical clients, respectively.
+The Dual-Boot Computer Labs are located in MacLean M210, Cummings 115 and Cummings C011.
 These workstations are for interactive sessions only - after 30 minutes of idle time, other users will have the option of logging off your idle session.
 If you are running long-term computations or simulations, please use one of our compute servers listed below.

 Linux Compute Servers

-If you use these servers, please make sure you read and understand Thayer Compute Server Etiquette
+If you use these servers, please make sure you read and understand Compute Server Etiquette

-Thayer School also operates and maintains several high-end compute servers.
-These servers are available to all Thayer users, and are a much better choice for intensive computation as they have faster processors and more memory than Computer Lab systems.
-You can access the servers via an ssh session, using the same authentication as other Thayer systems.
+Thayer School and Computer Science also operate and maintain several high-end compute servers.
+These servers are available to all Thayer and CS users, and are a much better choice for intensive computation as they have faster processors and more memory than Computer Lab systems.
+You can access the servers via an ssh session, using the same authentication as other Thayer and CS systems.

 Names of these servers are: